 I offer a confidential counselling service providing professional support for the following issues:

-I am a Relate trained therapist and provide counselling to couples seeking help for relationship issues.
+In addition to being an NHS (IAPT) trained Cognitive Behavioural Therapist I am a Relate trained therapist providing counselling to couples and individuals seeking help for relationship issues.
 I also have extensive experience of working with addictions including alcohol, cocaine, gambling & cannabis.

 Therapies I can offer you